Coarse-to-Fine Point Cloud Registration with SE(3)-Equivariant Representations

 In our feature extractor, an SE(3)-equivariant neural network and a pose-detaching module are proposed to produce pose-preserving features and convert them into pose-invariant ones, respectively (Sec. \ref{sec: preliminaries} shows more details about SE(3)-equivariance).
 Unlike existing SE(3)-equivariant networks \cite{finzi2020generalizing, fuchs2020se3transformers}, our SE(3)-equivariant neural network avoids time-intensive approximations and kernels that constrain the expressiveness of the representation.
 We preserve the translations by maintaining the center of feature embedding and preserve the rotations using Vector Neuron \cite{deng2021vector}, a rotation-equivariant framework.
 Furthermore, our pose-detaching module normalizes the input point clouds to remove the translations and utilizes the orthogonality of rotation matrices to eliminate the rotations.
 Consequently, our novel SE(3)-equivariant feature extractor concurrently produces pose-preserving and pose-invariant representations, supporting both coarse- and fine-grained registers to effortlessly perform registrations.

 We evaluate our method on ModelNet40 \cite{wu2015shapenet}, which is composed of various object models.
 Following RPMNet \cite{yew2020rpm}, we pre-processed the dataset to simulate real-world situations, including sensor noises, independent scans, and partially overlapping point clouds.
-Furthermore, we evaluate all these situations over multiple initial angle ranges to exhibit the influence of initial poses.
-Experimental results demonstrate that our method outperforms state-of-the-art methods and reaches a reliable performance under real-world scenarios.
+Furthermore, we evaluate the performance over multiple initial angle ranges to exhibit the influence of initial poses.
+Experimental results demonstrate that our method outperforms state-of-the-art methods and reaches a reliable performance under simulated real-world scenarios.
 In addition, ablations (Sec. \ref{sec: ablations}) support that our feature extractor satisfies the feature requirements of both global and local registers yet remains time efficient.

 To sum up, the overall contributions of this work can be summarized as follows: \begin{itemize} \item We apply a coarse-to-fine pipeline to resist impacts from both initial pose differences and distribution variances. \item We introduce a novel SE(3)-equivariant feature extractor, simultaneously obtaining representations for both global and local registers. \item Our method outperforms state-of-the-art methods on ModelNet40 under circumstances simulating the real world across different initial pose difference ranges. \end{itemize}